-One day a shepherd lad by the name of David was sent by his father to take supplies and food to his brothers who were in battle against the Philistine army.
-When the little shepherd boy arrived he saw a giant named Goliath, breathing out threatenings against the people of God.
+One day a shepherd lad by the name of David was sent by his father to take supplies and food to his brothers who were in a battle against the Philistine army.
+When the little shepherd boy arrived, he saw a giant named Goliath, breathing out threats against the people of God.
 Something stirred inside of David.
 He looked around to see who was taking the challenge to defend the Israelites’ honor against Goliath.
 King Saul was the greatest warrior in the kingdom, standing head and shoulders above the rest of the people, and an expert in war.
-However he did not step forward because he saw how formidable a foe Goliath was.
-David’s brothers did not step forward either.
-Finally when no man accepted the challenge, David stepped up.
-Refusing the armor of Saul, because he had not yet proven that armor, he took his slingshot, took one stone and placed it in the midst of the pouch.
-Around and around it spun until finally he released it, allowing the stone to fly through the air.
+However, he did not step forward because he saw how formidable a foe Goliath was.
+David’s brothers did not step forward, either.
+Finally, when no man accepted the challenge, David stepped up.
+Refusing the armor of Saul, because he had not yet proven that armor, he took his slingshot, took one stone, and placed it in the midst of the pouch.
+Around and around it spun until finally, he released it, allowing the stone to fly through the air.
 That stone hung in the air until it landed squarely in the forehead of the giant Goliath.
 David’s shot won the battle for the Israelite army and advanced them victoriously.

 Good and evil are always at war with each other.
 When you stand for good, evil will be your enemy.
 If you stand for evil good will be your enemy.